manuscriptmastr/web-components-workshop/README.md

-# 1.6: A Tree Builds a Web Component (The Hooks Edition)
+# 2.1: A Tree Gets Some Data (The Vanilla Edition)

 ## :point_down: Start Here